-Patchwork is considered an international kindneedlework.
-A mosaic of scraps of cloth was folded in the countries of the Ancient East, patchwork sewing was also extremely popular in old Russia, and this technique was also used in Europe.
-Although the official homeland of patchwork is called England, in the world of patchwork sewing is also known Japanese patchwork.
-Why is this kind of patchwork so remarkable, and what is its history?
+Patchwork is considered internationala type of handicraft.
+Mosaics from scraps of fabric were folded in the countries of the Ancient East, patchwork was incredibly popular in old Russia, and this technique was used in Europe.
+And although England is considered the official birthplace of patchwork, Japanese patchwork is also known in the world of patchwork.
+What is so remarkable about this type of patchwork, and what is its history?
 Let's figure it out.

 From the history of Japanese quilting